ChrisPritchard/ctf-writeups/tryhackme/cmess.md

     ```

 4. I was able to log in with `andre@cmess.thm` and `KPFTN_f2yxe%` via `/login` and got access to the admin panel.

+5. Using the file manager, I was able to see the content of config.php, which included the db creds:

+    ```
+     array (
+        'host' => 'localhost',
+        'user' => 'root',
+        'pass' => 'r0otus3rpassw0rd',
+        'name' => 'gila',
+    ),
+    ```

+    (this turned out to be useless as the only user in the db was one I already had and mysql wasn't running with suid or sudo)

+6. I was also able to use the file manager to upload a web shell to the `/assets` dir (I used [p0wny shell](https://github.com/flozz/p0wny-shell)).
+I'm guessing this was the 'misconfigured htaccess' from the dev log, as the other directories have access files that prevent php from running but not assets (its .htaccess is blank).
+From this I discovered the following:

+    - I was operating as `www-data`
+    - There was nothing interesting in the website folders (which were `/var/www/html` and `/var/www/dev`)
+    - The one home folder, `andre`, I couldn't access
+    - `www-data` didn't have `sudo -l` access (at least without a password)
+    - No obvious SUID executables
+    - A *very* suspicious `andre_backup.tar.gz` existed under `/tmp`

+7. I used a `nc listener` and `cat | nc` on the backup to get it back to my host for analysis.
+Probably unnecessary since it was in `tmp` - could have done this in place.
+After extracting it `gunzip out.tar.gz` followed by `tar -xvf out.tar` it contained `note`, whose content was:

+    ```
+    Note to self.
+    Anything in here will be backed up!
+    ```

+    Interesting.

+8. I catted /etc/crontab and found:

+    ```
+    */2 *   * * *   root    cd /home/andre/backup && tar -zcf /tmp/andre_backup.tar.gz *
+    ```

+    So this is possibly a path to root once I have control of that backup folder (and looks like an exploit of tar wildcard expansion, which I used in the `skynet` room)

+9. I grabbed linpeas and ran it, and it identified under writable files a suspicious-looking file `/opt/.password.bak`.
+Catting that gave me:

+    ```
+    andres backup password
+    UQfsdCB7aAP6
+    ```

+10. With this I ssh'ed in (dropping my reverse shells) and got the user flag, yus: `thm{c529b5d5d6ab6b430b7eb1903b2b5e1b}`

+11. I went into the backup folder, and used nano to put the same reverse shell line I had used before into a file called `shell.sh`.
+Then I created two more files with touch:

+    ```
+    touch ./--checkpoint=1
+    touch ./--checkpoint-action=exec=sh\ shell.sh
+    ```

+12. Exiting ssh and starting a nc reverse listener, I waited.
+Momentarily I got my shell popped with root :) The final flag, under `/root/root.txt` was `thm{9f85b7fdeb2cf96985bf5761a93546a2}`